Medicinal Clay Properties, Health Benefits, and Precautions

 Clay deposits are made of minerals belonging to a family known as aluminum phyllosilicates."Phyllo" means that the minerals are arranged in leaf-like layers.
 Different types of clay contain different aluminum phyllosilicates.

 Clay minerals come from weathered and eroded rocks.
-They exist as very fine particles which are less than two micrometers in size, according to the definition of "clay" in geology.
+They exist as very fine particles that are less than two micrometers in size, according to the definition of "clay" in geology.
 A micrometer is a thousandth of a millimeter.
-The minerals may exist on their own or mixed with other materials in soil.
+The minerals may exist on their own or may be mixed with other materials in soil.

 Most clay minerals can absorb a great deal of water and may swell as they do so.
 Many can also bind ions at their surface (a process known as adsorption) and then release the ions later when the environment changes.
 An ion is an electrically charged particle consisting of an atom or a group of atoms.
 Clay minerals tend to have negative charges, so many of the ions that they attract are metal ions, which are positive.
 In nature, opposite charges attract each other.